jumpingjoy/watchnationpro/garmin-venu-review.md

 Our rating: ★★★★☆ | 🙂

 Garmin Venu’s price for 43mm Fiber-Reinforced Polymer ranges from $296 to $399 on different online platforms.
-Yes, it is not cheap at all.
-This hefty price tag prevents some people from purchasing this watch; even it serves as a competitor to Samsung Galaxy and Apple smartwatches.
+This hefty price tag prevents some people from purchasing this watch; but it is as a competitor to Samsung Galaxy and Apple smartwatches.

 #### How is the screen clarity of the Garmin Venu?